apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * Andrew Or -- Bug fixes in Core
  * Andrew Or -- Improvements in Core and YARN; bug fixes in Core, Web UI, Streaming, tests, and SQL; improvement in Streaming, Web UI, Core, and SQL
  * Andrey Zagrebin -- Improvement in SQL
+ * Antonio Piccolboni -- New features in SparkR
  * Arsenii Krasikov -- Bug fixes in Core
+ * Ashutosh Raina -- New features in SparkR
  * Ashwin Shankar -- Bug fixes in YARN
  * Augustin Borsu -- New features in MLlib
  * Ben Fradet -- Documentation in Core and Streaming